How Long Can You Drive With Check Engine Light On?

 A malfunctioning fuel tank pressure sensor can cause a check engine light to come on.
 A fuel pressure tank pressure sensor is also called an EVAP sensor or fuel vapor pressure sensor.

-The fuel tank pressure sensor is a small device that sits in or is placed on the top of the fuel tank.
+The fuel tank pressure sensor sits in or is placed on the top of the fuel tank.
 It monitors the amount of pressure that is being built up in the tank.
 When the fuel vapor pressure gets too high or too low, the sensor triggers a warning light to let you know that there is a problem.
 For a bad EVAP sensor, you might get P0440 or P0450 OBDII codes.

 Turn the ignition key on.
-Set multimeter to DC voltage.
-Connect the black probe of the multimeter to the engine ground and the red probe of the multimeter to each terminal of the harness connector.
+Set the multimeter to DC voltage.
+Connect the black probe of the multimeter to the engine ground and the red probe of the multimeter one by one to each terminal of the harness connector.
 There would be one terminal that would give around 5V on the multimeter.

 To test the FTP sensor, you need a vacuum pressure tester and a multimeter.
 Turn on the ignition key.
 Connect the black probe of the multimeter to the engine ground and the red probe of the multimeter to the signal wire of the FTP sensor.
 Now, if the voltage decreases when you apply the vacuum, it means the FTP sensor is fine.